-In this article, I will show you through the steps to clear cache on iPad for apps.
+In this article, I will show you the steps to clear cache on iPads for apps.
 As you use various apps on your iPad, they accumulate cache data, which includes temporary files, images, and other content.

 While caching improves app performance, over time, it can consume a significant amount of storage space.
 Clearing app cache can help free up space and potentially resolve performance issues.